SIG Sauer CROSS

 The SIG Sauer CROSS is a light-weight bolt-action rifle manufactured by SIG Sauer's North American branch headquartered in Newington, New Hampshire in the United States, as a "precision hunting rifle" designed to "meet the demands of both precision long-range shooting and extreme back country hunting", available in three different calibers.
 Announced in December 2019, it is the company's first bolt-action offering since the SSG 3000 was introduced in 1992.

 The Cross is available on the civilian market in America from Sig Sauer.

 Specifications

 The rifle is available in three chamberings: .308 Winchester, 6.5mm Creedmoor, or .277 Fury.
 (Note: .277 Fury is a new cartridge "designed for the US Army’s next generation squad weapons program.")
 Barrel length is either 16 in for .308 Winchester and .277 Fury chamberings, or 18 in for the 6.5mm Creedmoor chambering, both of which have a 1:8 barrel twist.
 Weight is either 6.5 lb or 6.8 lb, respectively.
 The rifle is available in black or camouflage ("First Lite Cipher") finishes.
-Trigger-pull is adjustable from 2.5 lbf to 4.5 lbf. and both have similarities with the Ritter & Stark SX-1 MTR, which was introduced in 2016.
+Trigger-pull is adjustable from 2.5 lbf to 4.5 lbf. and both have similarities with the Ritter & Stark SX-1 MTR.
 It features a M-LOK attachment system.
 The folding stock features an adjustable cheek rest and shoulder pad.